List of Kentucky supplemental roads and rural secondary highways (3500–6999): KY 6016

 Kentucky Route 6016 (KY 6016) is a 0.313 mi supplemental state highway in Lyon County that begins at an intersection with KY 93.
 The highway follows along Eshler Lane east to the ending of state maintenance north of I-24.

 KY 6017

 Kentucky Route 6017 (KY 6017) is a 0.182 mi supplemental road in Lyon County that begins at the beginning of state maintenance along from I-24 heading west to the intersection with KY 93.

 KY 6018

 Kentucky Route 6018 (KY 6018) is a 2.413 mi supplemental road near Greenacres that begins at the junction with KY 6019 north along Saratoga Heights Road.
 On the east side of I-24.
-It heads its 2 miles up to the ending of state maintenamce just both north and east of Lake Barkley.
+It heads its 2 miles up to the ending of state maintenance just both north and east of Lake Barkley.

 KY 6074

 Kentucky Route 6074 (KY 6074) is a 0.432 mi supplemental road near Ledbetter that begins at the beginning of state maintenance east along Delta Drive to the junction with US 60.
-The highway once was the old of alignment of US 60, but they relocated the highway south of its old alignment.
+The highway once was the original alignment of US 60, but the highway has since been relocated to the south of its old alignment.